kelbyludwig/kel.bz/content/post/lattices.md

 GGH is an asymmetric cryptosystem based on lattices that can be used for encryption.
-Lattices are pretty cool because lattice-based cryptography has some very interesting properties (some lattice-based cryptosystems are believed to be quantum resistant!).
+Lattices are pretty cool because lattice-based cryptography has some interesting properties (some lattice-based cryptosystems are believed to be quantum resistant!).

-GGH is pretty cool because it is fairly straightforward to learn.
+GGH is pretty cool because it is straightforward to learn.
 GGH also has interesting properties that could allow an adversary to recover plaintext from a given ciphertext (I said cool not secure).